 Do you know of any fruit trees in your vicinity?

 This project is about making the most of one’s local resources, reducing waste, eating fresh fruit and connecting with your community.
 We were particularly inspired by a fellow Transition initiative in North London.
 They produced an excellent video, ‘Shaking the tree’, that encapsulates the idea:

 A presentation about the benefits of fruit harvesting and how it can work in St Albans can be found here: Fruit Harvesting Initiative

 Square Foot Garden Project

 In January 2010, Peter B. started a Square Foot Garden (SFG).
 Square Foot Gardening is all about growing things in a small space, which is also an excellent way to get started growing your own.
-Peter has been keeping a diary of his endeavor on his blog here.
+Peter kept a diary of his endeavor on his blog here.

 If you would like to get involved or find out more about any of the aforementioned initiatives, contact: food@transition DOT org